IMPORTANT: Information from the Drug Enforcement Administration (DEA) - May 2023

 NOTE: Maine does not accept electronic notarizations.
 The applicant must be in the direct presence of the notary.

 NOTE: Applicants must use the Affidavit & Reference forms for this Board (reference letters are not accepted).
-Per the instructions on the UA Addendum, pre-filled forms and/or forms submitted with stamped signatures are not accepted; references must be submitted by the writer, not by the applicant or a third party.
+Per the instructions on the UA Addendum, pre-filled forms and/or forms submitted with stamped or scanned signatures are not accepted; references must be submitted by the writer, not by the applicant or a third party.

 Online Uniform Application status for DOs & PAs is available: